Conor McGregor tweets he's back on the UFC 200 card

 Ricardo Lamas booked for fight with Max Holloway at June's UFC 199 in California

 Two of the world’s top featherweights are set to fight when the UFC returns to Southern California in June.

 Former title challenger Ricardo Lamas (16-4 MMA, 7-2 UFC) will take on Max Holloway (15-3 MMA, 11-3 UFC) at UFC 199.
 Promotion officials announced the new booking today on FOX Sports 1’s “UFC Tonight.”
 A middleweight bout between Hector Lombard Hector Lombard (34-5-1 MMA, 3-3 UFC) and former PRIDE champ Dan Henderson (31-14 MMA, 8-8 UFC) also was made official.

 With the addition to the card, UFC 199 now includes:

 Champ Luke Rockhold vs. Chris Weidman – for middleweight title

-Champ Dominick Cruz vs. Urijah Faber – for bantamweight championship
+Champ Dominick Cruz vs. Urijah Faber – for bantamweight title

 Bobby Green vs. Dustin Poirier